Amplitude (AMPL)

 12. Cash Is King

-Amplitude has shown poor cash profitability over the last year, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 4.2%, lousy for a software business.
+Amplitude has shown weak cash profitability over the last year, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 6.8%, subpar for a software business.

-Over the next year, analysts predict Amplitude’s cash conversion will improve.
-Their consensus estimates imply its free cash flow margin of 4.2% for the last 12 months will increase to 6.1%, giving it more flexibility for investments, share buybacks, and dividends.
+Over the next year, analysts’ consensus estimates show they’re expecting Amplitude’s free cash flow margin of 6.8% for the last 12 months to remain the same.

-We see the value of companies addressing major business pain points, but in the case of Amplitude, we’re out.
-Although its revenue growth was strong over the last five years, it’s expected to deteriorate over the next 12 months and its declining operating margin shows it’s becoming less efficient at building and selling its software.
-And while the company’s gross margin suggests it can generate sustainable profits, the downside is its operating margins reveal poor profitability compared to other software companies.
+Amplitude isn’t a terrible business, but it doesn’t pass our quality test.
+Although its revenue growth was strong over the last five years, it’s expected to deteriorate over the next 12 months and its operating margins reveal poor profitability compared to other software companies.
+And while the company’s gross margin suggests it can generate sustainable profits, the downside is its customers generally do not adopt its complementary products.

-Amplitude’s price-to-sales ratio based on the next 12 months is 3.7x.
-This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
-There are more exciting stocks to buy at the moment.
+Amplitude’s price-to-sales ratio based on the next 12 months is 2.5x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're pretty confident there are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.